two men replacing windows

 If your window frames are in good condition, you may consider leaving them and only replacing the glass.
 But if your frames are rotting or decaying, they’ll need to be replaced.
 This will impact the total cost.

-• Aluminum: Aluminum frames are not the most durable type of window frame, but they are the most affordable.
-Aluminum frames won’t peel and they can have wood-clad interiors.
-Aluminum frames are typically $159 per window.
+• Aluminum: Aluminum frames aren’t the most durable type of window frame – but they’re the most affordable.
+Aluminum frames won’t peel and can have wood-clad interiors.
+Aluminum frames are typically $400 – $1,200 per window.

 • Vinyl: Vinyl window frames score the highest in terms of durability.
 Vinyl frames won’t peel, bend or warp, and they look like wood windows.
-Vinyl window frames also have good energy-efficiency, which increases their cost to $409 per window.
+Vinyl window frames are also energy-efficient, which increases their cost to $250 – $600 per window.

 • Composite: Composite window frames are newer types of window frames that can be compared to your car’s bumper.
-They’re made of materials including resin and fiberglass, making them flexible yet strong.
-Composite window frames range from $295 — $1,325.
+They’re made of materials that include resin and fiberglass, making them flexible yet strong.
+Composite window frames range from $295 – $1,325.

 Energy-Efficient Window Upgrades

-Energy-efficient windows have features available that may affect the total cost of your window installation.
+Energy-efficient windows have available features that may affect the total cost of your window installation.
 Buying energy-efficient windows is more expensive upfront, but the costs pay off in the long run.
 Future savings are a major benefit of energy-efficient windows.
-We’ll discuss this further and offer more ways to save later on in the article.
+We’ll discuss this further and offer more ways to save on energy-efficient windows later on in the article.

 Installation And Labor

-We’ll be honest with you, installing your own windows is not an easy task.
-In most cases, it’s best to leave installation and labor up to a professional contractor.
-Additionally, there are some window types that require expert assistance or extra installation work.
+Installing your own windows is not an easy task.
+In most cases, it’s best to leave the installation and labor up to a professional contractor.
+Additionally, some window types require expert assistance or extra installation work.

-Labor rates can vary depending on location, and window installation costs can vary both on the type of window and the size.
-Double-hung windows are the most popular kind and cost about $350 maximum for a pair.
+The cost of labor can vary depending on location, and window installation costs can vary by window type and size.
+Double-hung windows are the most popular kind and installation can cost about $350 maximum for a pair.

-Here are some basic estimates for the most common types of windows:
+Here are some basic installation estimates for the most common window types:

-If you choose to hire a professional contractor to help with your window installation, it’s possible that they’ll agree to replace multiple windows for a discount.
+If you hire a professional contractor to help with your window installation, they may agree to replace multiple windows for a discount.

 How To Save On Your Home Window Replacement Cost